 Those same people may also be involved in your profile photo and application icons (though you can get free Facebook application icons here).
 It’s now important that the branding across this new canvas is consistent.
 Opportunities to look good — and bad — are now plenty.

 Will it cost you a fortune to create a few new cover photos, profile photo and application icons?
 Maybe not.
-But it’s reasonable to budget a few hundred dollars — if not $1,000 or more — for this project.
+But it’s reasonable to A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. a few hundred dollars — if not $1,000 or more — for this project.

 2) Application Development